 Generally, the complaints we receive are concerns raised about employee behavior, not service delivery.
 We treat concerns as a valuable opportunity to improve.
-Consistent with the previous quarter, there was an increase in citizen contacts which again is believed to be reflective of specific policy changes regarding the receiving and documenting of complaints.
-The Office of Professional Standards continues to monitor these types of interactions and is evaluating the need for specific training regarding the delivery of services to our community.
+As reported, internal investigations increased slightly compared to the same quarter in 2011 while both citizen contacts and complaints saw a significant reduction.
+Increased supervisory accountability and, training, coupled with better reporting, remain important emphases.
+The Office of Professional Standards continues to monitor all interactions and investigations to recognize trends and to evaluate the need for specific training regarding the delivery of services to our community.